JackDougherty/jack-site/_pages/dataviz/index.md

 ### Thur 18 Nov
 - Zoom meeting with Hartford Community Partners on Build Stages 3 and 4

-### Substitute class meeting day/time TBA
-- Additional time with Hartford Community Partners on Build Stages 3 and 4

 ### Tues 23 Nov
-No class session (see substitute class meeting above)
+- No class.
+Instead, choose one of these [community engagement options](https://jackdougherty.org/dataviz#community-engagement-options)

 ### Thur 25 Nov
 No class (Thanksgiving break)

 ### Tues 30 Nov
-- Overview of Learning Goal #12: Detect Lies and Reduce Bias
+- Overview of Learning Goal #12: Detect Lies and Reduce Bias.
+Start reading HODV Chapter 14 <https://handsondataviz.org/detect.html>
 	- How to Lie with Charts
 	- How to Lie with Maps
 	- Recognize and Reduce Data Bias
 	- Recognize and Reduce Spatial Bias
-- Start reading HODV Chapter 14 <https://handsondataviz.org/detect.html>
-- Assign Build Stages 5 and 6 for expert review, due TBA

 ### Thur 2 Dec
 - Prep for Detect Lies and Bias quiz, to be taken during any 2-hour period from Sun 5 Dec at 12 noon to Tues 7 Dec at 2pm, on [Moodle](https://moodle.trincoll.edu)

 ### Tues 7 Dec
-- Prep for final presentations with expert reviewers
+- Assign Build Stages 5 and 6 (combined) for two expert reviewers, due TBA

 ### Thur 9 Dec
 - Prep for final presentations with expert reviewers